erv-teo/tp/docs/DeveloperGuide.md

    1. Test case: `edit 1 t\flu r\afraid of darkness`<br>
       Expected: tag and remark of first patient is changed.
 Details of the edited patient is shown in the status bar.

+   2. Test case (Invalid Index): `edit x n\John` where x is larger than list size <br>
+      Expected: Error details shown in status bar.

-    1. Test case(invalid name): `edit n\ `<br>
+    1. Test case (Invalid Name): `edit 1 n\ `<br>
        Expected: Patient name is not changed.
+Error details shown in the status bar.

+   2. Test case (Invalid NRIC): `edit 1 ic\a1231234b`<br>
+      Expected: Patient NRIC is not changed.
+Error details shown in the status bar.

+   3. Test case (Invalid Date of Birth): `edit 1 dob\03-03-2004`<br>
+   Expected: Patient Date of Birth is not changed.
+Error details shown in the status bar.

+    4. Test case (Invalid Admission Date): `edit 1 ad\04-02-2024 `<br>
+       Expected: Patient Admission Date is not changed.
+Error details shown in the status bar.

+   5. Test case (Date of Birth after Admission Date): `edit 1 dob\03/03/2024 ad\01/01/2024 `<br>
+   Expected: Patient Date of Birth and Admission Date is not changed.
+Error details shown in the status bar.

+    6. Test case (Invalid Ward): `edit 1 w\B-1 `<br>
-Error details shown in the status message.
+       Expected: Patient ward is not changed.
+Error details shown in the status bar.

 ### Finding a patient